 D. Social listening tools

 Social listening tools such as Brandmention, Agorapulse, and Hootsuite help you learn more about your audience.
 It shows you the topics they follow, the brands they engage with, and where they spend their time online.
 With this information, you will know their interests and behaviors.
-This will help you create the type of content they will love and engage with and the marketing messages they will love and act on.
+You can use an AI summarizer to document the key insights that matter and share them with the different teams in your organization.
+These insights will help you create the type of content your audience will love and engage with.

 Behavioral targeting examples (Companies that use behavioral targeting)